Teachers, Student empowerment Sarah Cashmore Teachers, Student empowerment Sarah Cashmore

 Lessons I learned about creativity from starting a YouTube channel

 Over my last two years of creating social media content on learning piano, I've learned a lot about the process and benefits of creativity.
-Believe it or not, these lessons are really applicable to people who are interested in being creative at their pianos!

 Read More